Integrations/Amazon Bedrock

 def lambda_handler(event, context):

-"""Bedrock Agent action group Lambda handler with Veto authorization."""
+"""Bedrock Agent action group Lambda handler with Veto guardrails."""

 import asyncio